aiidateam/aiida-core/docs/source/working/workflows.rst

 Inputs and outputs
 ------------------
 With those formalities out of the way, you can start defining the interesting properties of the work chain through the ``spec``.
-In the example you can see how the method :py:meth:`~aiida.engine.processes.process_spec.ProcessSpec.input` is used to define multiple input ports, which document exactly which inputs the work chain expects.
+In the example you can see how the method :py:meth:`~plumpy.ProcessSpec.input` is used to define multiple input ports, which document exactly which inputs the work chain expects.
-Similarly, :py:meth:`~aiida.engine.processes.process_spec.ProcessSpec.output` is called to instruct that the work chain will produce an output with the label ``result``.
+Similarly, :py:meth:`~plumpy.ProcessSpec.output` is called to instruct that the work chain will produce an output with the label ``result``.
 These two port creation methods support a lot more functionality, such as adding help string, validation and more, all of which is documented in detail in the section on :ref:`ports and port namespace<working_processes_ports_portnamespaces>`.